nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    3. Test case: `summary s/2024-11 e/2025-01`<br>
       Expected: The transactions from `2024-11-01` to `2025-01-31` are shown.
 The total amount of these transactions is shown in the status message.
    4. Test case: `summary s/2024-11 e/2024-10`<br>
-      Expected: Error details informing of invalid month range shown in the status message.
+      Expected: Error details informing of invalid date range shown in the status message.
    5. Test case: `summary s/2024-11 e/2024-13`<br>
       Expected: Error details informing of invalid month or incorrect format shown in the status message.
    6. Test case: `summary s/11-2024 e/12-2024`<br>